Tim Lincecum: Personal life

 Lincecum appeared in a 2010 This is SportsCenter commercial.
-In it, he attempted to record a voicemail greeting on his phone, telling callers that they had reached "The Freak", "The Franchise", "The Freaky Franchise", and "Big Time Timmy Jim," respectively.
+In it, he attempted to record a voicemail greeting on his phone, telling callers that they had reached "The Freak", "The Franchise", "The Freaky Franchise", and "Big Time Timmy Jim".
 He was dissatisfied with each attempt, particularly the last because "No one calls me that."
-Finally, he decided to record one beginning simply "This is Tim Lincecum" – only to be interrupted by Karl Ravech walking by and saying "Hey, Big Time Timmy Jim!"
+Finally, he decided to record one beginning simply "Hi.
+This is Tim Lincecum.
+If you leave your name, number, and a short message, I'll be-" – only to be interrupted by Karl Ravech walking by and saying "Hey, Big Time Timmy Jim!
+What's up?"

-Lincecum's brother, Sean, died unexpectedly in 2018 at age 37.
-To honor his late brother, Lincecum announced plans to wear No. 44 — Sean's number — in his comeback attempt with the Rangers.

-Lincecum's wife, Cristin Coleman, was a school teacher and principal.
-She died of cancer in June 2022 at age 38.
+Lincecum's wife, Cristin Coleman, was a schoolteacher and principal.
+She died of cancer on June 27, 2022 at age 38.

+Activism

+Philanthropy

+In 2011, Lincecum donated $25,000 to the Bryan Stow Fund to honor the service of firefighters, police officers, and paramedics.
+Stow is a Giants fan and had recently been beaten badly by Los Angeles Dodgers' fans outside of Dodger Stadium.